ED: Special Education (EDSE)

 3 credits (3+0)

 Models, theories, laws, and philosophies that form the basis for special education practice.
 Characteristics and educational implications of various exceptionalities.
 Models of consultation and collaboration between general and special educators; strategies for supporting students with exceptional learning needs in inclusive settings.
+This course may be stacked with EDSE S482.
 Requires Internet access.

 EDSE S685 Transition Planning for Secondary Students